 How is it different from Seedance 2.0?

-The core differences are clip length (15s to 30s, in a single continuous pass), reference budget (about 12 to up to 50), resolution (1080p to native 4K with 10-bit color), and editing (full regeneration to region-level local editing).
+The core differences are clip length (15s to 30s, in a single continuous pass), reference budget (about 12 to up to 50), and editing (full regeneration to region-level local editing).
+Resolution actually moved the other way: Seedance 2.0 tops out at 1080p, while Seedance 2.5 currently caps at 720p, ByteDance's original 4K announcement didn't make it into the shipped model.
 See the comparison table above for the full breakdown.

 How much does the Seedance 2.5 API cost?